An inverse problem for a class of canonical systems and its applications to self-reciprocal polynomials: Introduction

-for its solution $(A(a,z),B(a,z))$ (see \cite[Theorem 7.3]{Remling02} with \cite[Lemma 3.3]{Dym70}).
-Moreover, such canonical system is uniquely determined by $E(z)$ and $I$ under appropriate normalizations.
-As above, de Bragnes' theory ensures the existence of canonical systems or Hamiltonians for given functions of the class HB, but it does not provide explicit or useful expressions of Hamiltonians.
-In fact, an explicit form of $H(a)$ is not known except for few examples of $E(z)$ as in \cite[Chapter 3]{deBranges68} and \cite[Section 8]{Dym70}.
+As above, de Bragnes's theory ensures the existence of canonical systems or Hamiltonians for given functions of the class HB, but it does not provide explicit or useful expressions of Hamiltonians.
+In fact, an explicit form of $H(a)$ is not known except for a few examples of $E(z)$, as in \cite[Chapter 3]{deBranges68}, \cite[Section 8]{Dym70}, and some additional examples constructed from such known examples using transformation rules for Hamiltonians and Weyl functions \cite{Win95}.

-In this paper, we deal with the above inverse problem for a special class of exponential polynomials together with the problem of explicit constructions of $H(a)$, and apply the results to the studying of the distribution of roots of self-reciprocal polynomials.
+In this paper, we deal with the above inverse problem for a special class of exponential polynomials, together with the problem of explicit constructions of $H(a)$, and apply the results to the study of the distribution of roots of self-reciprocal polynomials.